Market Research

 | Sales motion | Product-led | Inside sales | Field sales | Enterprise sales |

 Pick one.
-Don't try to serve all.
+Do not try to serve all.

 B2C Segmentation